 There are many studies being conducted on acupuncture but here are a few articles.
 Check out my blog for more.

 - Acupuncture and Your Brain

 - Acupuncture and Herbal Medicine for Crohn's Disease

 Finding the Right Acupuncturist

 Whether you are in physical or emotional pain, facing a life threatening illness or simply want to keep yourself balanced, acupuncture can help.
 It is important to understand, however, that there are many different styles and needling techniques that are layered with the practitioner's own style and qi (energy) to create a treatment.
-If something isn't working, don't blame acupuncture.
+If something isn't working, don't give up on acupuncture.
 Finding the right acupuncturist is like finding the right medication and dose, you have to keep trying until you find what jives with you.